HappySpring/Easy_NetCDF/Readme.md

     N/A

- Notice: To recongnize the axis correctly, there must be one variable named as by the axis!
-Assign a variable to a specific axis is not supported yet.
+ Notice: To recognize the axis correctly, there must be one variable named the same as the axis.
+Assigning a variable to a specific axis is not yet supported.

 ##### Example 1: download a subset of HYCOM data from its OpenDAP server